percona/pmm-doc/docs/setting-up/server/helm.md

 </div>

 !!! caution alert alert-warning "Important"
-    Once this chart is deployed, it is not possible to change the application's access credentials, such as password, using Helm.
-To change these application credentials after deployment, delete any persistent volumes (PVs) used by the chart and re-deploy it, or use the application's built-in administrative tools if available.
+ Once this chart is deployed, it is impossible to change the application's access credentials, such as password, using Helm.
+To change these application credentials after deployment, delete any persistent volumes (PVs) used by the chart and re-deploy it, or use the application's built-in administrative tools (if available)

 Alternatively, a YAML file that specifies the values for the above parameters can be provided while installing the chart.
 For example: